 But on the contrary, the most recent wait times given on the My Disney Experience app tell a different story.
 At about 6:00 p.m. local time tonight, the wait for Galaxy’s Edge’s only attraction was not quite an hour and a half.

 But the surprises don’t stop there.
-It’s very interesting to look at the wait times for Millennium Falcon: Smugglers Run–the newest attraction at the Walt Disney World Resort–and compare the wait times to those for older (yet still somewhat new) attractions, such as Flight of Passage at Pandora – The World of Avatar at Disney’s Animal Kingdom.
+It’s fascinating to look at the wait times for Millennium Falcon: Smugglers Run–the newest attraction at the Walt Disney World Resort–and compare the wait times to those for older (yet still somewhat new) attractions, such as Flight of Passage at Pandora – The World of Avatar at Disney’s Animal Kingdom.

-And with today being the grand opening of the 2019 Epcot International Food & Wine Festival, we’re sure guests all across Walt Disney World Resort are having to split their times between the parks this week.
+And with today being the grand opening of the 2019 EPCOT International Food & Wine Festival, we’re sure Guests all across Walt Disney World Resort are having to split their times between the parks this week.